corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/1 - Hard Drive/EBS.md

 	- data inside the volume
 	- data in flight between the instance and volume
 	- All snapshots and volumes created from the snapshot.
 So to encrypt an unencrypted volume, create a snapshot of the volume, encrypt the snapshot and create new volume from the snapshot.
 Now can attach the encrypted volume to the original instance.

+EBS works with KMS to encrypt and decrypt EBS volume.
+You can encrypt both the boot and data volumes of an EC2 instance.
+When create an encrypted EBS volume and attach it to a supported instance type, the following types of data are encrypted:
+1. Data at rest inside the volume
+2. All data moving between the volume and the instance
+3. All snapshots created from the volume
+4. All volumes created from those snapshots